shikaiwen/learngit/readMe.txt

 main
-I add a line linux
+I add a line linux and xxx djfk

+ddjfk
-partner add a line
+partner add a linedfj